-The Zambezian halophylics ecoregion includes two spatially disjunctive units in Southern Africa: The Makgadikgadi Pan complex in Botswana and a smaller hypersaline unit in southern inland Mozambique.
-One of the largest saltpans in the world, the Makgadikgadi Pan complex in Botswana stretches out over 12,000 square kilometers.
 Surrounded by the semi-arid Kalahari savannas, the pans experience a harsh climate, hot with little rain, and are normally a vast, glaring expanse of salt-saturated clay.
-These pans are sustained by freshwater from the Nata River, and more infrequently, from input from the Okavango Delta by way of the Boteti River.
-Saline- and drought-tolerant plant species line the pans, with grasslands further out.
+These pans are sustained by freshwater from the Nata River, and more infrequently, from input from the Okavango Alluvial Fan by way of the Boteti River.
+Saline- and drought-tolerant plant species generally line the pan perimeters, with grasslands further removed from the pans.
 A wide variety of wildlife can be found on the grasslands, including ungulates and large predators.
-The pans are also the only viable breeding site for flamingos in Southern Africa, and harbour a variety of other bird species.
-However, they are increasingly threatened by exploitation for soda mining, and wildlife are constrained by veterinary fences.
+Furthermore, these pans are the chief viable breeding locales for flamingos in Southern Africa, and harbour a variety of other bird species.
+However, they are increasingly threatened by exploitation for soda mining, and wildlife are also constrained by veterinary fences.
 This ecoregion also includes the scattered saline grasslands around the Changane Valley in southern Mozambique.
 This latter grassland area has endured a lengthy civil war, and more recently, devastating floods.

 Location and general description